sudbasnet/sudbasnet/README.md

 # Thanks for checking-out my github profile.

-### If you'd like to connect on LinkedIn, please click here: [https://www.linkedin.com/in/sudeepbasnet/](https://www.linkedin.com/in/sudeepbasnet/)

 💻 Most of my repos are me Practicing || Experimenting || Building various Data Science && Web Development projects

 🏫 Some of my repos are projects I did during my time as a graduate research and teaching assistant at the [University of Nebraska - Lincoln](https://www.unl.edu/)